Service Interruption: CSA services & operations have been affected due to COVID; please see below for service specific updates.

 5. SOP Deposit Signature: Traditionally, in order to become an accredited club, you must deposit a minimum of $25 into an internal banking account at the CSA Front Office.
 This can be paid in cash.
 Once this is submitted the Front Office Manager will provide you with a receipt and sign your SOP Deposit form (available on the Accreditation page.)
 However, for the Fall 2020 semester, the Clubs Office is accepting e-transfers as an alternative to cash or cheque.
 For more information, please email firstname.lastname@example.org.

 Step Five: Set up a GryphLife Page for Your Club

-Once you have prepared all required documents you must email them to the Clubs Administrative Coordinator for approval.
+Once you have prepared all required documents you must email them to the Clubs Administrative Coordinator at email@example.com for approval.
 If the documents are deemed acceptable, you will be given access to set up a new GryphLife page for your club.
 Please note a club GryphLife page is required to access the accreditation form.
 You will not be able to complete accreditation unless your club has a GryphLife page.